Holcro Non Profit Housing Corporation

 Father David Coté (1942-2005)

 Father David Coté served as the pastor at Holy Cross Church in Georgetown from September 1980 to June 1991.
 During his tenure as pastor Father Dave came to see the need for affordable rental housing for seniors in his congregation and in the whole of the community.
-With his vision and under his leadership along with other community leaders, Holcro Non-profit Housing Corporation became a reality when the ‘Letters Patent’ were completed creating the corporation November 3, 1989.
+With his vision and under his leadership along with other community leaders, Holcro Non-profit Housing Corporation became a reality when the ‘Letters Patent’ (Articles of Incorporation) were completed creating the corporation November 3, 1989.
 Construction started soon after but regrettably, the rental housing project that came to be named Coté Terrace in recognition of the work of Father Dave, was not ready for occupancy until 1992, a few months after his transfer to another parish.

-While no longer the parish priest, Father Dave maintained a close relationship with the facility bearing his name, its residents and the parishioners be had come to know over the years he served at Holy Cross Church.
+While no longer the parish priest, Father Dave maintained a close relationship with the facility bearing his name, its residents and the parishioners he had come to know over the years he served at Holy Cross Church.
 He helped to commemorate the 10th anniversary of the opening of Coté Terrace with the planting of a tree on the grounds in 2002.

 The community that had benefitted so much from his vision learned of his passing from his obituary that read in part “A greatly loved priest and faithful shepherd of souls, Father Dave died at St. Mary's Hospital, Kitchener on Saturday, January 29, 2005.”